aminizadyar/Principal-Portfolios/README.md

   />
 </p>

-*Timeable portfolios*: the top-$k$ singular values pinpoint where predictability is strongest.
+*Timeable portfolios*: the top $k$ singular values pinpoint where predictability is strongest.

 ---